 Best for spiritual self-discovery and understanding life patterns

 The Life Purpose App is the official mobile companion to Dan Millman’s The Life You Were Born to Live.
-By entering a birth date, it calculates one of 45 life paths and offers detailed reports on strengths, challenges, relationship dynamics, and nine-year life cycles.
-The app translates a complete system into a practical, mobile format for daily reflection and planning.
+Enter a birth date to calculate one of 45 life paths and get detailed reports on strengths, challenges, relationship dynamics, and nine-year life cycles.
+It translates a complete system into a practical, mobile format for daily reflection and planning.

 Key features and practical applications